 Dysphagia is the medical term used to describe difficulty swallowing.
-This problem can be cause by abnormal functioning of the mouth (oral cavity), throat (pharynx and larynx) and/or the "food tube" (esophagus).
-Common symptoms of dysphagia include coughing or choking when eating, feeling of food or liquid getting "stuck" in the mouth or throat and/or feeling as though you need to clear your throat frequently when eating.
+This problem can be caused by abnormal functioning of the mouth (oral cavity), throat (pharynx and larynx), and the "food tube" (esophagus).
+Common symptoms of dysphagia include coughing or choking when eating, feeling of food or liquid getting "stuck" in the mouth or throat, and feeling as though you need to clear your throat frequently when eating.

 If you are concerned that you are having difficulty swallowing, we welcome the opportunity to serve you.